skellat/new-blog-post-tweety/_posts/2023-07-30-what-do-i-want.md

 date:   2023-07-30 14:33:00 -0400
 categories: blather
 ---
-Between staying busy with teaching and staying busy with the continuing care odyssey, the dating matter has basically been on ice.
+Between staying busy with the working taskings and staying busy with the continuing care odyssey, the dating matter has basically been on ice.
 Consider what I wrote on February 15th:

 * The dating game looks weird.
   * Axios Columbus mentioned on Valentine's Day that [❤️ In Ohio, love is local](https://www.axios.com/newsletters/axios-columbus-98c5a5a0-266a-4193-a96f-10630166e816.html?chunk=1&utm_term=emshare#story1)